 How To Use Usnea Tincture

 2. Dilute 50/50 with water and spray it onto wounds, skin infections, bites, stings, and even acne breakouts.
+A usnea salve works really well for this!

-3. Add a few drops of tincture to neti pot solution and use it to flush the sinuses to help fight sinus infection.
+3. Add a few drops of tincture to the neti pot solution and use it to flush the sinuses to help fight sinus infection.

 Have you ever made usnea tincture before?
 What do you use it for?
 Please share in the comments!